samueleufv/pracitcalworkII-my_website/README.md

 -added Github,Linkedin,UFV photos in Images
--added second page: about.html with relative css for its content -added third page: contact.html with relative css for its content
+-added second page: about.html with relative css for its content -added third page: contact.html with relative css for its content -added fourth page: net.html with relative css for its content -added link partner image into Images